 Niagara Falls' education and occupational profile suggests that the major fields of study including architecture, engineering, and related technologies, business, management, and public administration, and health and related fields with a comparatively lower proportion of the labour force with an education related to STEM fields including mathematics, computer and information sciences, and physical and life sciences and technologies.
 Niagara Falls' share of the total workforce employed in occupations considered knowledge-based is currently lower than both the Niagara Region and Province.
 Recent increases in skilled and technology workers across the Province is fuelling growth in the sector as is the commitment by the City towards further developing the innovation ecosystem (e.g. the NFRIH initiative).
-Key challenges remain, such as putting in place adequate support systems to attract talent and foster local growth, as well as differentiating the City from other key competitors (e.g. Waterloo and Hamilton).
-Similarly, managing the COVID-19 impacts on knowledge-based industries, particularly regarding their need for office space as they shift towards more online models, is an important consideration.
+The Niagara Regional Broadband